 |Ben couldn’t resist playing while I was trying to take pictures. 🙂|

-3) Egg carton color sorter.
 This is another one that takes about 2 minutes to put together.
 I took an egg carton and colored little dots in the bottom of the cups.
-Through this I am trying to work on colors with Ben.
+Through this, I am trying to work on colors with Ben.
 Sure, most of the time he just puts anything he can find in them.
 But I have found that the single piece mega blocks fit perfectly into the egg cups.
-They offer a several colors to work with and practice naming.
+They offer several colors to work with and practice naming.

-4) Egg carton straw toy.
-I found this one on pinterest.
 I took an egg carton and poked little holes in the underside of the cups.
 Ben can take colored straws and put them in and out of the holes.
-At first he was just able to pull the straws out, but now he can insert them himself.
+At first, he was just able to pull the straws out, but now he can insert them himself.
 It’s kind of an ongoing abstract art piece.
 An alternative to this is to use pipe cleaners and a spaghetti strainer.
-Same idea- poke in the pieces and then pull them out again.
+The same idea- poke in the pieces and then pull them out again.

 All of these can be made cute with some construction paper and time, but I usually don’t bother with that.
 I like that they are easily replaced and that Ben loves them.
 Real toys are great, but it is so nice when I can pull something together without spending much, if any, money.
 I hope these ideas encourage other people to see what they can create for their kids too!